JoeTester1965/GsmRuStillThere/README.md

 ```console
 rtl_test -p
 ```
-Alternatively use [kalibrate-rtl](http://314256.blogspot.com/2015/03/how-to-use-kal-software-to-workout-ppm.html) to find the ppm
+Alternatively use [kalibrate-rtl](http://314256.blogspot.com/2015/03/how-to-use-kal-software-to-workout-ppm.html) to find the ppm.

 Find downlinks and put them in a file for processing, will take a few minutes.